Mellanox/mkt/README.md

 from a VM within their hypervisor.

 When working with a standard Mellanox lab server images the recommended configuration is latest RHEL or Fedora Core, as desired.
+Old releases of RHEL lack necessary kernel features and are not supported by Docker Community Edition.

 Working sources should be FIXME